 The SWP project involves the four major areas of investigation listed below.
 GCCC is solely responsible for the groundwater studies.
 For more information on GCCC’s results, please click the links below.
-We intend to regularly update this page as our analysis continues.

 The SWP project involves four major areas of investigation:

 - Groundwater Studies Conducted by GCCC.
 Please click on the links below for information about each of the topics.